urbanjost/M_CLI/md/get_commandline.md

    2) Then call GET_COMMANDLINE(3f) with a string that looks like a call to the program with all keywords and default values specified

-   3) Read the returned value as a NAMELIST group called ARGS.
+   3) Read the returned value as a NAMELIST group called ARGS (skip this if there are no keywords and therefore no ARGS NAMELIST).

-You must import ARGS and USAGE.
-This will automatically give all commands a working --usage switch invoked when CHECK_COMMANDLINE_STATUS(3f) is called.
+   4) call CHECK_COMMANDLINE_STATUS(3f) to display errors, usage, version and help text.
+This will automatically give all commands working --usage, --help, and --version  switches

 All the values in the NAMELIST should be defined and updated by arguments from the command line.